mcordell/grape_token_auth/README.md

 ## Usage

-First include the TokenAuthentication module in the Grape API you want to enforce authentication on.
+First, include the `TokenAuthentication` module in the _grape_ API you want to enforce authentication on.

 ```ruby